Top 25 Kelantan Attractions (2023)

 Suri Island Floating Market is one of the few floating markets in Malaysia.
 Though not as impressive as the one that you can find in Bangkok, you can still find a number of boats parked by the bank of the river, selling merchandise and groceries by locals.
 If you want to get something cheap while enjoying a unique experience, this is the place to be.

 As Kelantan is one of the most religious states in Malaysia, you can be certain that you will be exposed to the Islamic culture.
 You can see how this religion has a significant impact on the state by witnessing in the buildings that are built within the area.
-Apart from the magnificent buildings, there are also many natural Kelantan attractions that you should definitely not missed out on.
+Apart from the magnificent buildings, there are also many natural attractions in Kelantan that you should definitely not missed out on.